Shepherd University: Ruth Scarborough Library

-The Ruth Scarborough Library collection contains varied materials, numbering 511,518 items.
-Printed and microtext materials compose the majority of the collection, including 164,206 printed books and bound periodicals as well as 200,474 in microfiche and microfilm.
-Other items in the collection include phonograph records, cassette tapes, DVDs, CDs, and video cassettes.
-The library currently subscribes to 521 periodicals and newspapers in paper, and it provides access to more than 12,000 periodicals in full-text.
-In addition, the library provides access to electronic databases and online indexing and abstracting services.

-Since 1971, the library has been a selective repository for federal government publications and regularly receives West Virginia state government publications.
+Since 1971, the Ruth Scarborough Library has been a selective repository for federal government publications and regularly receives West Virginia state government publications.
 The library houses a special collection of printed materials relating to state and regional history.
 The library's computerized catalog provides Web access to materials in the Scarborough collection, and the library maintains a Web site.

 The Scarborough Library, originally built in 1965, was renovated in 2002–03.
 The library is a place of study and research for individuals and groups.
 The 46000 sqft expansion, dedicated in 2002, includes multimedia classrooms, additional reading areas and seating, and the Robert C. Byrd Center for Congressional History and Education whose purpose is to promote an understanding of the United States Congress and the Constitution through public programing, teacher training.
 The Byrd Center houses an archive containing the political papers of West Virginia's Senator Robert C. Byrd, Congressman Harley O. Staggers Sr., and Congressman Harley O. Staggers Jr., along with other related collections.